AdobeDocs/adobe-dev-console/src/pages/guides/authentication/index.md

 ## User authentication

-If your application needs to read or modify the data owned by an Adobe end-user it can do so by using a user authentication credential.
-However, before your application can view or edit the user's data, the user would need to provide an explicit 'consent' to your application.
+If your application needs to read or modify the data owned by an Adobe end-user, it can do so using a user authentication credential.
+However, before your application can view or edit the user's data, the user would need to provide explicit 'consent' to your application.

 View our guide on user authentication credentials -
 1. [Understanding OAuth 2.0 `authorization_code` grant flow (3-legged OAuth)](./UserAuthentication/index.md)